The Hardcore Holidayoff

 The red-haired mage’s smile shifts awkwardly into a friendly, though disconcerted grin.
 “Oh, I had no doubt about that.
 You two are quite well known in my circles.”

 Harmony perks up.
 “I knew you had taste.
-Only shocker there is that you knew my little cohort here as well,” she says, waving a quick hand to show the more than foot of height between the two of the Knights.
+Only shocker there is that you knew my little cohort here as well,” she says, waving a quick hand to show the near-meter of height between the two of the Knights.
 “Unless of course you’re also interested in girls who still have some growing to do-“

 “I’d let anyone else off with that,” Order says, her eyes still focused on the various minions conducting various holiday activities.
-“But you… I realize I don’t spend much time with you all these days, but my ‘duty’ doesn’t end anymore these days.
+“But you… I realize I don’t spend much time with you all these days, but my ‘duty’ doesn’t end anymore.
 I’m always on call.”

 Harmony shrugs.
 “Not really a presence I’d miss.
 We haven’t talked in… damn… What has it been, twenty…”